AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-stream-data.md

 There are two options for specifying which events to remove from a stream: index collection and windows

-[Index Collection](https://ocs-docs.osisoft.com/Content_Portal/Documentation/SequentialDataStore/Writing_Data_API.html#index-collection): Removes the event at each index from the specified stream.
+[Index Collection](xref:sdsWritingDataApi#index-collection): Removes the event at each index from the specified stream.
 Different overloads are available to make it easier to indicate the index where you want to remove a data event.
 One or more indexes can be specified in the request.

-[Window](https://ocs-docs.osisoft.com/Content_Portal/Documentation/SequentialDataStore/Writing_Data_API.html#removewindow): Removes events at and between the start index and end index.
+[Window](xref:sdsWritingDataApi#window): Removes events at and between the start index and end index.
 A window can be specified with a start index and end index.

 **Notes**: If any individual event fails to be removed, the entire operation is rolled back and no events are removed.
 The ``streamId`` and ``index`` that caused the issue are included in the error response.
 If you attempt to remove events at indexes that have no events, an error is returned.
-If this occurs, you can use [Window request](https://ocs-docs.osisoft.com/Content_Portal/Documentation/SequentialDataStore/Writing_Data_API.html#request-3) format to remove any events from a specified window of indexes, which will not return an error if no data is found.
+If this occurs, use the [Window](xref:sdsWritingDataApi#window) request format to remove any events from a specified window of indexes, which will not return an error if no data is found.

 ### Request
 ```text